 - Make sure that you don't have more than one power meter or smart trainer paired.
 Bluetooth Smart is only able to pair to one power meter or smart trainer at a time.

 PC Bluetooth Troubleshooting

 Make sure you have installed the necessary USB drivers.
-Download Bluetooth Smart devices here.
+Download Bluetooth Smart drivers here.